ibnuda/fpmortals/manuscript/complete.md

 A> ~~~~~~~~
 A>   type Ast[a] = Coproduct[MonadError.Ast[Ast, String, ?], Drone.Ast, a]
 A> ~~~~~~~~
 A>
-A> This fails to compile because `Ast` refers to itself!
-A>
 A> Kode diatas akan gagal kompil karena `Ast` merujuk ke dirinya sendiri!
 A>
-A> Algebras that are not entirely made of covariant functor signatures, i.e. `F[_]` A> in return position, are impossible to interpret because the resulting type of A> the program is self-referential.
-Indeed the name *algebra* that we have been A> using has its roots in [F-Algebras](https://en.wikipedia.org/wiki/F-algebra), where the F is for Functor.
-A>
 A> Aljabar yang tidak sepenuhnya terbuat dari penanda kovarian fungtor, mis. `F[_]` A> pada posisi kembalian, tidak mungkin diinterpretasi karena tipe hasil dari A> program berupa hasil swa-rujuk.
 Dan memang, nama *aljabar* yang kita gunakan A> sebagai akar pada [*F-Algebras*](https://en.wikipedia.org/wiki/F-algebra) dimana A> F merupakan fungtor.
 A>
-A> *Thanks to Edmund Noble for initiating this discussion.*
-A>
 A> *Terima kasih untuk Edmund Noble yang mengawali diskusi ini.*

-As the AST of a free program grows, performance degrades because the interpreter must match over instruction sets with an `O(n)` cost.
-An alternative to `scalaz.Coproduct` is [iotaz](https://github.com/frees-io/iota)'s encoding, which uses an optimised data structure to perform `O(1)` dynamic dispatch (using integers that are assigned to each coproduct at compiletime).

 Sebagaimana dengan PSA dari sebuah program *free* berkembang, performa mengalami penurunan karena interpreter harus menyocokkan kepada set instruksi dengan biaya